techidaily/site-solve-marvelous/source/_posts/free-restore-procedure-reclaiming-lost-powerpointppt-data-with-ifind-software.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://extra-support.techidaily.com/updated-navigating-the-nuances-zoom-and-youtube-live-streaming-explored/"><u>[Updated] Navigating the Nuances Zoom and YouTube Live Streaming Explored</u></a></li>
-<li><a href="https://youtube-docs.techidaily.com/ed-wrapping-up-with-impactful-endings/"><u>[Updated] Wrapping Up with Impactful Endings</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/fast-fixes-for-slow-print-jobs-with-guidance-by-yl-software-experts/"><u>Fast Fixes for Slow Print Jobs with Guidance by YL Software Experts</u></a></li>
-<li><a href="https://howto.techidaily.com/fix-unfortunately-settings-has-stopped-on-zte-blade-a73-5g-quickly-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix Unfortunately Settings Has Stopped on ZTE Blade A73 5G Quickly | Dr.fone</u></a></li>
+<li><a href="https://fox-friendly.techidaily.com/new-2024-approved-the-ultimate-walkthrough-for-movie-making-on-windows-8/"><u>[New] 2024 Approved The Ultimate Walkthrough for Movie Making on Windows 8</u></a></li>
+<li><a href="https://facebook-video-files.techidaily.com/updated-unveiling-prime-5-chrome-tools-for-facebook-vids-for-2024/"><u>[Updated] Unveiling Prime 5 Chrome Tools for Facebook Vids for 2024</u></a></li>
+<li><a href="https://blog-min.techidaily.com/8-ways-to-transfer-photos-from-tecno-pop-7-pro-to-iphone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>8 Ways to Transfer Photos from Tecno Pop 7 Pro to iPhone Easily | Dr.fone</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/a-comprehensive-guide-yl-computing/"><u>A Comprehensive Guide - YL Computing</u></a></li>
+<li><a href="https://fox-blue.techidaily.com/a-guide-to-blurring-and-eliminating-photo-borders-for-2024/"><u>A Guide to Blurring and Eliminating Photo Borders for 2024</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/how-can-you-adjust-mouse-properties-via-windows-control-panel-expert-tips-by-yl-software/"><u>How Can You Adjust Mouse Properties via Windows Control Panel?
-Expert Tips by YL Software</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/accelerating-your-computers-efficiency-expert-tips-from-yl-computing/"><u>Accelerating Your Computer's Efficiency: Expert Tips From YL Computing</u></a></li>
-<li><a href="https://pokemon-go-android.techidaily.com/how-to-come-up-with-the-best-pokemon-team-on-realme-gt-3-drfone-by-drfone-virtual-android/"><u>How to Come up With the Best Pokemon Team On Realme GT 3? | Dr.fone</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/immersive-space-opera-chaos-imagery-and-backgrounds-from-the-40k-universe-premium-visual-content-by-yl-computing/"><u>Immersive Space Opera Chaos Imagery & Backgrounds From the 40K Universe | Premium Visual Content by YL Computing</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/is-it-worth-upgrading-for-faster-pc-speeds-insights-and-advice-by-yl-technology-experts/"><u>Is It Worth Upgrading for Faster PC Speeds?
-Insights & Advice by YL Technology Experts</u></a></li>
-<li><a href="https://win-dash.techidaily.com/quick-solutions-resolving-your-lenovo-usb-driver-problems/"><u>Quick Solutions: Resolving Your Lenovo USB Driver Problems</u></a></li>
-<li><a href="https://win11-tips.techidaily.com/regular-maintenance-rebuilding-win-icon-cache/"><u>Regular Maintenance: Rebuilding Win Icon Cache</u></a></li>
-<li><a href="https://youtube-zero.techidaily.com/up-video-playback-enable-youtubes-advanced-av1-setting-for-2024/"><u>Step Up Video Playback Enable YouTube's Advanced AV1 Setting for 2024</u></a></li>
-<li><a href="https://common-error.techidaily.com/step-by-step-fix-for-failed-to-login-through-user-profile-service/"><u>Step-by-Step Fix for 'Failed to Login Through User Profile Service'</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/detecting-and-repairing-damaged-registry-keys-on-your-pc-a-guide-by-yl-computing/"><u>Detecting and Repairing Damaged Registry Keys on Your PC: A Guide by YL Computing</u></a></li>
-<li><a href="https://win-info.techidaily.com/step-by-step-guide-adjusting-your-mouse-and-touchpad-configuration-via-the-windows-control-panel-tips-from-yl-software/"><u>Step-by-Step Guide: Adjusting Your Mouse & Touchpad Configuration via the Windows Control Panel - Tips From YL Software</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/effective-ways-to-handle-applications-using-the-windows-control-panel-tech-insights-by-yl-computing/"><u>Effective Ways to Handle Applications Using the Windows Control Panel - Tech Insights by YL Computing</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/exploring-various-cryptocurrency-options-insights-from-yl-computing-and-yl-software/"><u>Exploring Various Cryptocurrency Options: Insights From YL Computing and YL Software</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/how-to-accelerate-your-computers-performance-top-rated-software-solutions/"><u>How to Accelerate Your Computer's Performance: Top Rated Software Solutions</u></a></li>
+<li><a href="https://android-location.techidaily.com/in-2024-how-to-fake-gps-on-android-without-mock-location-for-your-google-pixel-7a-drfone-by-drfone-virtual/"><u>In 2024, How to Fake GPS on Android without Mock Location For your Google Pixel 7a | Dr.fone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-unlock-itel-pin-codepattern-lockpassword-by-drfone-android/"><u>In 2024, How to Unlock Itel PIN Code/Pattern Lock/Password</u></a></li>
+<li><a href="https://technical-tips.techidaily.com/ipad-pro-showdown-comparing-apples-latest-powerhouses-the-m1-and-m2-versions-which-one-suits-you-best-analyzed-by-tech-experts-at-zdnet/"><u>IPad Pro Showdown: Comparing Apple's Latest Powerhouses, the M1 and M2 Versions – Which One Suits You Best? | Analyzed by Tech Experts at ZDNET</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/pros-and-cons-of-investing-in-digital-coins-a-comprehensive-guide-by-yl-computing/"><u>Pros and Cons of Investing in Digital Coins - A Comprehensive Guide by YL Computing</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/troubleshooting-print-issues-understanding-your-computers-limitations-yl-computing/"><u>Troubleshooting Print Issues: Understanding Your Computer's Limitations - YL Computing</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/solving-connectivity-issues-restoring-your-network-adapters-functionality-with-yl-software/"><u>Solving Connectivity Issues: Restoring Your Network Adapter's Functionality with YL Software</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/troubleshooting-your-pcs-core-motherboard-diagnosis-strategies-by-yl-experts/"><u>Troubleshooting Your PC's Core: Motherboard Diagnosis Strategies by YL Experts</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/yl-software-a-comprehensive-guide-on-tailoring-your-control-panels-display-options/"><u>YL Software: A Comprehensive Guide on Tailoring Your Control Panel's Display Options</u></a></li>
+<li><a href="https://eaxpv-info.techidaily.com/top-10-free-dvd-ripping-tools-of-the-year-how-to-safely-rip-your-dvds-without-spending-a-penny/"><u>Top 10 Free DVD Ripping Tools of the Year: How to Safely Rip Your DVDs Without Spending a Penny</u></a></li>
+<li><a href="https://some-skills.techidaily.com/transform-instagram-notifications-diy-sound-design-for-2024/"><u>Transform Instagram Notifications DIY Sound Design for 2024</u></a></li>
 </ul></div>